 Technical Committee - TCs were abolished in 2005 and replaced by 9 Domain Committees.

-Trans-Domain Proposals - TDPs offer scientists fertile ground for future networks across many scientific disciplines, by allowing unusually broad, interdisciplinary proposals to strike across the nine scientific domains currently offered.
+Trans-Domain Proposals - TDPs offered scientists fertile ground for future networks across many scientific disciplines, by allowing unusually broad, interdisciplinary proposals to strike across the nine scientific domains currently offered.

 Transport and Urban Development - A COST Domain